AdamBoley/Project-Beergate/README.md

     - View any single beer review in its entirety so that I can read the content
     - Use a search function to search for beer reviews using keyword terms
         - If my search returned no results, have that reflected back to me
+    - If an error occurs, be reassured that it has not broken the website
+    - If an error occurs, have a means of resetting the website or getting out of the error

 ## Unregistered user User Stories